Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

 Aaron Gordon Insights vs. the Heat

-- Giving up 109.8 points per game, the Heat are the second-ranked squad in the NBA defensively.
+- The Heat are the second-best defensive squad in the NBA, conceding 109.8 points per game.

+- On the glass, the Heat are sixth in the NBA, conceding 41.9 rebounds per game.

-- The Heat concede 41.9 rebounds per game, ranking sixth in the NBA.
+- Allowing 25.6 assists per game, the Heat are the 14th-ranked squad in the league.

 - Conceding 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the league.